ApiLogicServer/API_Fiddle/readme.md

 <br>

-<summary>Welcome to this Learning Center -- APIs, using Flask and SQLAlchemy</summary>
+<summary>Welcome -- Learn about APIs, using Flask and SQLAlchemy</summary>

 This Learning Center is designed to help you learn about creating APIs, specifically JSON:APIs, using Python Flask and SQLAlchemy.

 Most database applications require **networked database access**.
 You simply cannot call database access libraries (e.g., ODBC, JDBC) from a mobile app or a remote computer (B2B or application integration).